OuyangDanwen/rest-api-development/README.md

 #### Question 4: Are there any additional features you would like to highlight?

 The generated cookie has an expiry time of 2 hours to reduce the possibility of replay attacks.
+However, this can be deemed insecure (See Question 5).

 #### Question 5: Is your web application vulnerable?
 If yes, how and why?
 If not, what measures did you take to secure it?

 One potential weakness is in the cookie management - currently we are still using the default JavaScript cookie functions.
-A better implementation would be to use JWT, however it was assured that we would not have to do its implementation in this current assignment.
+Since these are implemented at the client side, a better implementation would be to use JWT.
+However, it was assured that we would not have to do its implementation in this current assignment.

+Another vulnerability is the lack of SSL.
+Due to that, all web traffic is sent / received in the clear, allowing all kinds of MITM attacks to occur.

 #### Feedback: Is there any other feedback you would like to give?